prntkk/internship/README.md

 3. **API calls failing**: Check that the backend is running on port 8000
 4. **AI generation failing**: Verify your OpenRouter API key is correct and has credits
 5. **Delete not working**: Check that the backend is running and the tweet ID is valid
+6. **External posting failing**: Verify the external API URL and authentication are correct

 ## Contributing